pkb1s/pkb1s.github.io/_posts/2020-02-01-Relay-attacks-via-Cobalt-Strike-beacons.md

 * Run Impacket's ntlmrelayx with proxychains to do the SMB relay
 * When a victim tries to access port 445 of the compromised host the NTLM authentication will be forwarded to our teamserver and relayed to another machine

-The code of this tool can be found here:
+The code of SharpRelay can be found here:

 TBD.